bonitasoft/bonita-doc/md/bpm-api.md

   `PUT`
 * **Data Params**
 * **Request Payload**
-  Example 1: Update the document ExpensesPolicy in case 1 by uploading `Expense policy rev2.pdf` from the tenant temporary folder of the bonita home.
+  Example 1: Update the document ExpensesPolicy in case 1 by uploading `Expense policy rev2.pdf` from the tenant temporary upload folder.
 The document id, 17 in this example, is specified in the URL.
 The description is optional.
 The filename allows to rename the file into "revision2.pdf" Method
   ```json
   {
     "file" : "Expense policy rev2.pdf",